Abdullah Muhammad Shah II of Perak: Reign

-In January 1874, Governor Andrew Clarke arranged for a settlement between the Perak chiefs and Sultan Abdullah to discuss the local succession dispute and the cession of Pangkor and Dindings to Britain.
-The agreement was to set forth that Abdullah would receive a pension to renounce his claim to the throne.
+In January 1874, Governor of the Straits Settlements, Andrew Clarke arranged for a settlement between the Perak chiefs and Sultan Abdullah to discuss the local succession dispute and the cession of Pangkor and Dindings to Britain.
+The agreement would give Abdullah a pension in exchange for renouncing his claim to the throne.

 Towards the end of the Larut War (1861–1874), the Chinese who took part in the war agreed to keep the peace and accepted a British Resident as an arbiter.
 From this, Clarke managed to persuade the Menteri, Bendahari and Temenggong of Larut along with the Lower Perak chiefs (who were related to Abdullah) to sign the Pangkor Treaty of 1874.

 There was a high level of tension between Abdullah and the first British Resident of Perak, J. W. W. Birch, with the latter calling him "eminently silly and foolish ... an arrant coward".
 Birch reported to his superiors that Raja Ismail (a rival of Abdullah) was a more legitimate successor as he was more widely acknowledged.
+Abdullah was also not taken seriously by most chiefs, with his sultanate being considered largely weak, and the man himself being despised by them as a frivolous cuckold.

-The new Governor William Jervois believed a more formal control of the Malay lands were required, having seen it inevitable that Perak be put under British dominions.
+The new governor William Jervois believed a more formal control of the Malay lands was required, having seen Perak being put under British dominion as inevitable.
 A decision was made in October 1875 that Abdullah would only be consulted 'whenever possible'.

 A superstitious man, he once conducted a seance to discover whether jinns would remove the 'white oppressors'.
 On another occasion, he ordered the services of a spirit medium to rid him of Birch and other 'light eyed men'.

 Perak War

 Abdullah was appointed as the 26th Sultan by the British after the signing of the Pangkor Treaty on 20 January 1874.
-After this agreement, he was called Sultan Abdullah Muhammad Shah II where he stayed at Batak Rabit, Perak.
-From this treaty, he agreed to the setup of a British Resident.
+After this agreement, he was called Sultan Abdullah Muhammad Shah II and stayed at Batak Rabit, Perak.
+From this treaty, he agreed to the installation of a British Resident.
 After Clarke left the region, local Perak chiefs held a meeting where they opined that the cession of Dindings and Pangkor would result in the eventual cession of Perak.

+From the 1870s, when the British felt their power was secure enough to introduce policies they felt would be unpopular, they actively started to pursue an abolitionist policy against slavery in Malaya.
+In 1875, the British Resident J.W.W Birch caused a severe conflict after having assisted slave refugees from the royal harem of Abdullah Muhammad Shah II of Perak.

 In 21 July 1875, Abdullah along with several chiefs convened a meeting where agreement was made for Maharaja Lela to stab Birch (poison was discussed but ruled out).
-By the mid-1870s, the war ended with the capture of prominent leaders and warriors, Abdullah was accused of being involved in the murder of Birch and exiled to the Seychelles.
+By the mid-1870s, the war ended with the capture of prominent leaders and warriors, Abdullah was accused of being involved in the murder of Birch and was exiled to the Seychelles.